 However, to keep up with the trends and stay ahead of the competition, platforms need to innovate and this means upgrading the network to meet new demands.
 This is one area in which Uniswap has really been on the ball.

 The v3 upgrade was implemented on the Ethereum mainnet at the start of May 2021.
-The upgrade has been touted as the most powerful iteration of Uniswap yet, with Concentrated Liquidity offering improved capital efficiency for liquidity providers and better execution for traders.
+The upgrade was touted as the most powerful iteration of Uniswap yet, with Concentrated Liquidity offering improved capital efficiency for liquidity providers and better execution for traders.

 According to Peter Johnson of Jump Capital, “Uniswap v3 is a big step forward for the protocol” and “the increased flexibility it provides market makers on how they provide liquidity into the protocol makes liquidity provisioning more attractive and should make trading on Uniswap more efficient for traders.”